I have a busy schedule. Can you work around my schedule?

 Do you take private health insurance?

-I am not a provider for private health insurance companies and am considered an out-of-network provider.
+I am not a provider for private health insurance companies.
 Private health insurance companies often require individuals seeking mental health support to have a referral from their GP.
 Due to their strict rules around the length of treatment and referral criteria, this limits the number of sessions covered and types of issues I can work with.

 Paying for private therapy is a personal investment.
 Working directly with me means your sessions will be completely confidential.
 You will not be labelled or judged for your reasons for attending therapy.